Last Updated on September 10, 2021

-The formula is free of parabens fragrances, and sulfates.
+The formula is free of parabens, phthalates, fragrances, and sulfates.
 We feel this is the best face wash that is pregnancy-safe.

 There are two competitors with similar face washes: CeraVe and Cetaphil.

 To my dismay, I discovered that Cetaphil’s face wash has parabens and is safe for pregnant women.

 Meanwhile, CeraVe’s does not.

 Next, it has hyaluronic acid to attract water into the skin.
-That way, your face doesn’t feel tight once you’re done washing.
+That way, your face doesn’t feel right once you’re done washing.
 The effects last up to twenty-four hours after you wash.